The Markov-Chain Polytope with Applications: Abstract

 \section{Abstract}

-This paper addresses the problem of finding a minimum-cost $m$-state Markov chain $(S_0,\ldots,S_{m-1})$ in a large set of chains.
-The chains studied have a reward associated with each state.
+This paper was motivated by the problem of constructing cheapest binary AIFV-$m$ codes for a source alphabet of size $n.$ These are a relatively new form of lossless codes that have better redundancy than Huffman codes, achieved by using $m$ code trees rather than just one.
+AIFV-$m$ coding is a special case of the problem of finding a minimum-cost $m$-state Markov chain $(S_0,\ldots,S_{m-1})$ in a large set of chains.

+Each state has an associated reward.
 The cost of a chain is its {\em gain}, i.e., its average reward under its stationary distribution.

-Specifically, for each $k=0,\ldots,m-1$ there is a known set $\mbbS_k$ of type-$k$ states.
-A permissible Markov chain contains exactly one state of each type; the problem is to find a minimum-cost permissible chain.
+Specifically, for each $k=0,\ldots,m-1,$ there is a known set $\mbbS_k$ of type-$k$ states.
+A chain is {\em permissible} if it contains exactly one state of each type; the problem is to find a minimum-cost permissible chain.

-The original motivation was to find a cheapest binary AIFV-$m$ lossless code on a source alphabet of size $n$.
-Such a code is an $m$-tuple of trees, in which each tree can be viewed as a Markov Chain state.
-This formulation was then used to address other problems in lossless compression.
-The known solution techniques for finding minimum-cost Markov chains were iterative and ran in exponential time.
+The problem of finding the minimum-cost chain models other coding problems as well.
+The previously best known technique for solving any of these problems was an exponential-time iterative algorithm.

-This paper shows how to map every possible type-$k$ state into a type-$k$ hyperplane and then define a {\em Markov Chain Polytope} as the lower envelope of all such hyperplanes.
-Finding a minimum-cost Markov chain can then be shown to be equivalent to finding a ``highest'' point on this polytope.
+We describe how to map type-$k$ states into type-$k$ hyperplanes and then define the {\em Markov Chain Polytope} to be the lower envelope of all such hyperplanes.
+We then show that, in many cases, the Ellipsoid algorithm for linear programming run on this polytope can solve the minimum-cost Markov chain problem in polynomial time.

-The local optimization procedures used in the previous iterative algorithms are shown to be separation oracles for this polytope.
-Since these were often polynomial time, an application of the Ellipsoid method immediately leads to polynomial time algorithms for these problems.
+This paper is split into two separate parts.
+The first describes the mapping that transforms the generic minimum-cost Markov chain problem into a linear programming one.
+The second specializes the first to derive the first polynomial time algorithm for constructing cheapest binary AIFV-$m$ codes for $m > 2.$ This requires developing a deeper understanding of the combinatorics of AIFV codes.